bajiu-dict/deploy_dict_mongo/README.md

 ### Reconfig mongo server

-Since we create a owner, we would like to access to db through auth, we have to reconfig mongo db server.
+Since we create an owner of db `es2cn`, we would like to access to db through auth, we have to reconfig mongo db server.

 * Edit `/etc/mongodb.conf`, enable auth
 * Restart mongodb by `systemctl restart mongodb`